The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Results

+For each parent temperature we can determine the glass configuration with the largest number of particles within defects and the least number of particles within defects.
+For our $T_p = 0.2$ glasses we identified a defect within every glass configuration.
+Shown in Fig.~\ref{tpdefect}\textbf{(A)} is a color map of $S_n$ of the configuration with the largest number of particles within defects.
+Figure \ref{tpdefect}\textbf{(B)} shows a configuration with an average number of particles within defects, and Fig.~\ref{tpdefect}\textbf{(C)} shows the configuration with the smallest number of particles within defects for the $T_p = 0.2$ glasses.

+For our $T_p = 0.101$ glasses defects can be found in 37 out of the 40 glass configurations.
+Shown in Fig.~\ref{tpdefect}(\textbf{D}) is a color map of $S_n$ for the configuration with the largest number of particles within defects, the configuration with about the average number of particles in defects is shown in Fig.~\ref{tpdefect}\textbf{(E)}, and a configuration with the smallest number of particles in defect (zero) is shown in Fig.~\ref{tpdefect}\textbf{(F)}.
+Visually we can see a large change in the number and size of the defects with increasing stability.
+For our $T_p = 0.03$ glasses we did not find defects in any of the 40 glass configurations.

-To further motivate our definition of a defect we plot the Rayleigh scaling coefficient $B_3$ found from fits of $\Gamma(\omega) = B_3 \omega^3$ versus the average fraction of particles within defects, $c = \left<\sum_n w_n\right>/N$, in Fig.~\ref{defect}(a).
+To further motivate our definition of a defect we plot the Rayleigh scaling coefficient $B_3$ found from fits of $\Gamma(\omega) = B_3 \omega^3$ versus the average fraction of particles within defects, $c = \left<\sum_n w_n\right>/N$, in Fig.~\ref{defect}\textbf{(A)}.
 We find that $B_3$ increases linearly with the density of particles in a defect for $T_p \ge 0.085$, but the $y$-intercept is non-zero.
 Therefore, the defects can be a large contribution, but are not the sole contribution to sound damping.

-While in the present paper we are only interested in defects that influence sound damping, we note that our definition of a defect bears resemblance to defects defined by other researchers.
+While we are only interested in defects that influence sound damping here, we note that our definition of a defect bears resemblance to defects defined by other researchers.
 Widmer-Cooper \textit{et al.} showed that particles with a large participation fraction, defined as the sum of $|\mathbf{E}(\omega_p)|^2$ over the 30 lowest-frequency modes, correlated with particles that are most likely to rearrange in a supercooled fluid \cite{WidmerCooper2008}.
-Our defects would also be areas of large participation fraction, and therefore would correlate with these regions.
+Our defects would also be areas of large participation fraction.
 A related quantity, the vibrality $\Psi_n = \sum_p |\mathbf{E}_n(\omega_p)|^2/\omega_p^2$, was found to be a good indicator of a structural defect responsible for plastic flow \cite{Richard2020}.
-These studies and ours suggest that defects in glasses can be identified using $|\mathbf{E}_n(\omega_p)|^2$ for the low frequency modes.
+These studies and ours suggest that defects in glasses can be identified through $|\mathbf{E}_n(\omega_p)|^2$ for the low frequency modes.

-\section{Damping Without Defects}
+\subsection{Damping Without Defects}